WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/events.md

 ...
 ```

-Notice the `on`{:.attr} prefix before the event name of `click`{:.evt}.
+Notice the `on` prefix before the event name of `click`.
 All event bindings from RML are prefixed this way.

-RmlUi sends inline events to event listener proxy objects that are created by the application.
+APUI sends inline events to event listener proxy objects that are created by the application.
 An application must therefore register a custom event listener instancer to have an opportunity to interpret the events.

 #### Creating a custom event listener instancer

-A custom event listener instancer derives from `Rml::EventListenerInstancer`.
+A custom event listener instancer derives from `apui::EventListenerInstancer`.
 The following pure virtual functions must be implemented:

 ```cpp
 // Instance an event listener object.